-The Fund invests in financial instruments and, where applicable, funds selected by the management company.
-The performance of these financial instruments and funds depends on the evolution and fluctuations of the market.
+The Fund is invested mainly in financial instruments selected by the management company.
+The performance of these instruments depends on the evolution and fluctuations of the market.
+The risk profile of the Fund is suitable for an investment horizon of over 5 years.